humanbehavior-gh/docs/DOCUMENTATION_GUIDELINES.md

 - Session persistence (30-minute window)
 - User identification and properties
 - Data redaction for sensitive fields
-- Anti-blocking features (graceful degradation)
+- Automatic event tracking (buttons, links, forms)

 ## ❌ **DO NOT INCLUDE in Documentation**